xchmiel11/xchmiel11/README.md

 ### 🥷 About me

 I'm 20 years old, IT student.
 I have been working in the IT industry for 2 years as a frontend developer. <br/>
-Actually I'm learning to become a fullstack.
+Currently I'm learning to become a fullstack.

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white)](mailto:j.chmielewski022@gmail.com/)